stratapp/stratapp-website/_features/build-your-strategy-as-cascading-tree.md

 ---
 title: Build your strategy as a cascading tree
 hero_image: "/uploads/timj-310824-unsplash.jpg.jpg"
+seo_title: Build your strategy as a cascading tree
+seo_description: ''

 ---
-The strategic planning tree cascades as:
+The strategic planning tree cascades as: goals > objectives > actions > projects.

-{:.text-primary}
-{:.font-weight-bold}
-#### Overviewgoals > objectives > actions > projects

 At each level in the tree you can assign different owners, teams, workboards, tasks and KPIs.

-You can quickly catch up strategy execution via the dashboard, trending and social views.
-What people have access to see and interact with is subject to 4x security levels.
+You can quickly catch up on strategy execution via the dashboard, trending and social views.
+What people can see and interact with is subject to 4x security levels.